 What is Asthma?

 Asthma is a chronic, but common, lung condition that impacts people of all ages.
-Asthma inflames and narrows the airways, causing recurrent episodes of wheezing, shortness of breath, chest tightness and coughing.
+Asthma inflames and narrows the airways.
+This causes recurrent episodes of wheezing, shortness of breath, chest tightness and coughing.

 Swollen and inflamed airways make it difficult for air to move in and out of the lungs.
-The surrounding muscles can also constrict, causing further breathing difficulities.
-These types of events are known as asthma attacks.
+The surrounding muscles can also constrict, causing further breathing difficulties.
+These events are asthma attacks.

 What are the symptoms of Asthma?